 The Quinta da Regaleira:

 The Quinta da Regaleira is a 20th century romantic mansion located a 15-minute walk from the center of Sintra.
 The house, as we currently know it, was built between 1904 and 1910 by the wealthy Portuguese businessman Carvalho Monteiro.
 Although the 5-story building with its gothic façade is worth a visit by itself, the fascinating gardens surrounding the property are the real highlight.
 The grounds, which cover 4 hectares, were inspired by the owner’s mystic ideologies.
 Here you’ll find many hidden tunnels and an impressive well.
-The well symbolises the initiation ceremony for the Knights Templar.
+You can walk the stairs in the well all the way to the bottom to enter the hidden tunnel network.

 The entrance fee for the Quinta da Regaleira is €6.00/adult and this includes entrance to the mansion and garden.
 Special prices apply for kids, seniors and families.